Sainsbury's Active Kids

-Started in 2005, with the option of collecting vouchers for sports equipment, it expanded over the years to include cooking equipment.
+Starting in 2005, with the option of collecting vouchers for sports equipment, it expanded over the years to include cooking equipment.
 Sainsbury's donated over £185 million worth of equipment across the UK.

 In 2011, Sainsbury's introduced ambassadors to its Active Kids campaign to help increase participation starting with David Beckham.
 In 2014, it was announced that from 2015 Beckham would be replaced by footballer Daniel Sturridge.